Nurseries Online

 Euphorbia trigona – The African MilkTree

 Grown for the attractive upright stems, Euphorbia trigona is commonly called the African Milk Tree, the name comes from the sappy stems.
-The sap is a skin irritant so wear gloves when handling.
+As with other Euphorbia species, the sap is a skin irritant so wear gloves when handling.

 It is grown as an indoor plant, and in a container growth rate is slow, however over time it can reach 2 metres (6ft) on height.
 Its upright growth habit makes it look a little like a cactus and it does look great when grown in containers.